 Expect 10 new Haunted Houses and five Scare Zones with each season.
 Most are themed this year to 1980’s classics.

 Universal Studios Hollywood is going all out with “Ghostbusters,” based off the 1984 classic about four paranormal investigators on their quest to eradicate supernatural threats from creating chaos throughout New York City.
 Even though the all-femme remake was a hoot too, the original is celebrating its 35th anniversary.
 Navigate complex mazes through recreated movie sets and lifelike scenes to join the Ghostbusters as they battle spirits in the New York Public Library and Temple of Gozer.

 With one of this year’s new original haunted houses in Orlando, you’ll enter “Graveyard Games” and explore a haunted cemetery where vengeful spirits a.k.a. ghastly apparitions will rise from their tombstones, ready to torment any soul who disturbs them.
 Go bold and admire the artistry in set design, costumes and prosthetic makeup!

 Make Halloween Horror Nights Your Own

-This year, there’s a bigger variety of ticket packages available online, including the Frequent Fear Plus Pass, giving you up to 28 nights, including all Sunday through Friday event nights, plus the first and last Saturday nights.
+This year, there’s a bigger variety of ticket packages available online, including the $179 Frequent Fear Plus Pass, giving you up to 25 nights of repeat terror.
 Really?

 Keep in mind that no costumes or masks are allowed so, other than drinking to steady the nerves, the crowd is pretty tame.
 For more information, visit Universal Orlando’s Halloween Horror Nights or Halloween Horror Nights Hollywood.